Oscars 2023: How to Watch the 95th Academy Awards

-The most prestigious event on the movie world's calendar takes place this Sunday, as the red carpet gets rolled out at the Dolby Theatre in Los Angeles for the 2023 Oscars.
+The most prestigious event on the movie world's calendar takes place today, as the red carpet gets rolled out at the Dolby Theatre in Los Angeles for the 2023 Oscars.

 Talk show star Jimmy Kimmel is the host for the 95th Academy Awards and will be hoping for a far less dramatic night than that of his predecessor, Chris Rock, who was on the receiving end of Will Smith's now infamous stage-storming assault during the 2022 ceremony.